Treating family members, friends or staff

 - If you do need to provide treatment, document your treatment carefully and refer to another practitioner as soon as possible.

-- prescribing or administering drugs of dependence
+- prescribing Schedule 8, psychotropic medication and/or drugs of dependence

-- performing surgery.
+- performing elective surgery, including cosmetic surgery.

 Why should I avoid treating family and friends?